chanzuckerberg/cryoet-data-portal/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+description: 'Report a bug encountered while using CryoET Data Portal"
-title: ''
+title: 'Bug'
 labels: bug
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is and what you expected to happen.